Make HDR photos in Photoshop CC 15

 Aurora HDR Pro is advanced software for making high dynamic range pictures from a single shot in Photoshop CC 15.
 Download and install Aurora.
 It will operate as a standalone app or as a plugin.

 Launch Photoshop, open the photo and right-click on it.
-Find Macphun Software and select Aurora HDR Pro.
+Find Skylum Software and select Aurora HDR Pro.
 Click Create HDR and Apply.

 How to install the Aurora HDR Plugin

 Launch the software as a standalone app, click Aurora HDR Pro, Install Plug-ins, click Install near Adobe Photoshop Plugin, and click Done.
 Enjoy creating HDR in Photoshop CC 15 with the help of Aurora plugin.
 It’s really fast and easy!

 Tip of the Day: Adjust Black and Whites in Photoshop CC 15

 If you are going to change the levels of black and white in the histogram, ask yourself: are there areas of the picture that should be entirely black or white and whether they are shown in the histogram?

 Most images look best with the full range of light and shadows, which can be displayed on your screen or on a printed copy.
 It means that often the best way to adjust levels is stretching the histogram to the entire range from black (0) to white (255).
 Images that do not have the full tonal range, often look dim, they may lack expressiveness.

 On the other hand, a stretch of white and black to the edges of the histogram without paying attention to the content of the image is a bad habit.
 Pictures that were taken in fog, haze or very soft light do not contain black or white often.